 I grew up a swimmer, competing since age 6 through high school.
 I started running in 1990 to stay in shape after graduating from college.
 I started competing in Triathlons in 1993 but mostly just love to train.
 I completed my first marathon in 1995.
 I thought I would be one and done but have completed several since with a marathon PR of 3:21.
 I have run the Boston Marathon 3 times.
 I have completed the Swim for Hobbs Island 5 mile swim 3 times.
 Recently I completed 4 Half Ironmans and 1 Full Ironman.
 I love training more than racing!
 I'm looking forward to training with all of you!!

 Dianna Cioppi Head Coach TRI 140.6

 I have been running on and off for 20 years.
 I completed my first 5k race at 16.
 In 2011 I signed up for the Fleet Feet marathon training group.
 This is just what I needed to jump start my dream of participating in an Ironman.
 I've always had a passion for triathlons, but never participated in one until 2012.
-Since, I have completed five full Ironman, six half Ironman races, and many Olympic and sprint distances.
+Since, I have completed five full Ironman, seven half Ironman races, and many Olympic and sprint distances.
 I am an ITCA certified triathlon coach and lifeguard certified.
-With a family and three boy’s ages ten, thirteen, and fifteen; having time to fit in my training can be challenging.
+With a family and three boy’s ages twelve, fourteen, and sixteen; having time to fit in my training can be challenging.
 It's my enthusiasm and determination that makes everything work.